CONFERENCE CALL: Central Europe's populists follow the Putin playbook to control the media

 The attacks led to warnings by international journalist organisations.

-Thankfully, the new centre-right government elected in October has submitted a reform to give the more independent upper house a voice in electing the public broadcasters’ boards, which should prevent political parties terrorising the public broadcasters.
+The new centre-right government elected in October has submitted a reform to give the more independent upper house a voice in electing the public broadcasters’ boards, which should prevent political parties terrorising the public broadcasters.

 The Czech ranking in the Global Press Freedom index collapsed from 13 to 40 between 2014 and 2019, but then recovered to 20 in 2021.